 We've partnered exclusively with Apple Music to release 200+ DJ mixes from our iconic 20-year collection, along with sets from our 2021 live performance series London Unlocked.

-We've launched with an initial 10 releases from the 200-strong series.
+fabric mixes have launched on Apple Music with an initial 10 releases from our 200-strong series.
 This first installment includes 5 releases from the fabric mix collection, scoping house and techno, along with 5 FABRICLIVE mixes, leaning into drum and bass, grime, jungle and beyond.
 Among these is Carl Craig (fabric 25), Rob da Bank (fabric 24) John Tejada (fabric 44), Diplo (FABRICLIVE 24), and the first ever FABRICLIVE mix from James Lavelle.
 Going forward, we'll release staple mixes from the historic collection every month.
 Previously unavailable to stream, the bulk of this archive will eventually be unearthed, available exclusively via Apple Music for music fans to enjoy all in one place.

 From 13th December, electronic music enthusiasts will also be able stream sets from fabric’s London Unlocked live performance series from 2021.
 Earlier this year, we stepped outside of our home in Farringdon, into several iconic, historical and culturally venerated venues across the capital city.
 Released already is, Batu at Smithfield Market, Kode9 at Round Chapel, Shy One at The Royal Albert Hall, Midland at V&A Museum and Djrum at Tower Bridge.

-fabric’s enduring mix series and London Unlocked showcase the spirit of the London venue, which has welcomed premiere artists week-in, week-out since it opened its doors in 1999.
+Our enduring mix series and London Unlocked showcase the sounds of our home here in Farringdon, which has welcomed premiere artists week-in, week-out since we opened our doors in 1999.
 The launch on Apple Music marks the first time these iconic compilations and sets will be available to a streaming audience.

 Kate Malcolm of fabric Records says of the launch: “We were super proud to be asked by Apple to collaborate on the DJ Mix project, and especially pleased to see our iconic fabric and FABRICLIVE mixes from the past 20 years revitalized through this collaboration.
 I’m imagining all the memories that will be re-kindled for so many as well as the enthusiasm from an entirely new audience.”